dataPulverizer/interface-d-c-fortran/README.md

 }
 ```

-The D code to call this is as before:
+The D code to call this similar to our previous example:

 ```
 /* example2d.d */